dns-groot/groot/README.md

     - .\vcpkg.exe integrate install
 3. Clone the repository (with  `--recurse-submodules`) and open the solution (groot.sln) using Visual studio.
 Set the platform to x64 and mode to Release.
 4. Configure the project properties to use ISO C++17 Standard (std:c++17) for C++ language standard.
-5. Build the project using visual studio to generate the executable.
+5. Set `groot` as `Set as Startup Project` using the solution explorer in the Visual Studio.
+Build the project using visual studio to generate the executable.
 The executable would be located at `~\groot\x64\Release\`.

 #### Installation for Ubuntu 18.04 or later
 1. Follow the instructions mentioned in the `DockerFile` to natively install in Ubuntu 18.04 or later.